Use this page like a launching pad! It can send you throughout the world-wide web to exactly where

 small museum in the heart of Bakersfield, California may have one of the finest Miocene Marine fossil

 collections that you will ever be lucky enough to behold.
-It is the showcase for the world famous Shark
+It is

 tooth Hill bone bed.
 On this website you'll find out how you can participate in great paleo-workshops